markush81/fastdata-cluster/README.md

 ## Known Issues

-### HDFS

-Since starting hdfs via systemd is not yet working properly (see also [here](http://hadoop-common.472056.n3.nabble.com/Manual-Installation-CentOS-7-SystemD-Unit-Files-Hadoop-at-boot-td4108321.html#a4108518)), `start-dfs.sh` is executed manually as last step.
-This means there is no controlled shutdown or startup in case of restart!

-Executing `start-dfs.sh` via system leads to `ERROR org.apache.hadoop.hdfs.server.namenode.NameNode: RECEIVED SIGNAL 15: SIGTERM` for namenode as well as datanodes.

 ### Flink

 Since starting flink via system keeps in restarting, it is now manually started `/opt/flink/bin/yarn-session.sh -n 3 -jm 768 -tm 768 -s 2 -d` while provisioning the vm.
 This means there is no controlled shutdown or startup in case of restart!